communitiesuk/prsdb-infra/ReadMe.md

 You may need to add the "session-manager-plugin.exe" file to your PATH.

 ### Using SSO
+Before setting up access via SSO, delete any existing mhclg elements from your `~/.aws/config` file (or delete the whole file if you're only using it for this project) to prevent any potential aws-vault authentication issues.

 Run `aws configure sso` and follow the prompts:

 ```shell